harveyff/slate/source/index.html.md

 # Description

-Welcome to the ByteTrade API!
-You can use our API to access ByteTrade API endpoints.
+Welcome to the Silgonex API!
+You can use our API to access Silgonex API endpoints.

 At the same time, we have access to [CCXT](https://github.com/ccxt/ccxt), it's a JavaScript / Python / PHP library,if you use these languages, you can use them easily,it supports more interfaces.